ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/transactions.md

 A [topic](../topic.md) in {{ ydb-short-name }} can be sharded into several partitions.
 Different topic partitions, similar to table shards, can be served by different distributed database servers.

 {{ ydb-short-name }} supports distributed transactions.
 Distributed transactions are transactions that affect more than one shard of one or more tables and topics.
 They require more resources and take more time.
-While point reads and writes may take up to 10 ms in 99 percentile, distributed transactions typically take from 20 to 500 ms.
+While point reads and writes may take up to 10 ms in the 99th percentile, distributed transactions typically take from 20 to 500 ms.